Jrdenilson/Jrdenilson/README.md

-- 🔭 I’m currently looking for work as a Developer
+- 🔭 I’m currently working as a Software Developer Intern
-- 📖 Tecnologies i learned: HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY, GIT AND GITHUB
+- 📖 Tecnologies i learned: HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY, GIT AND GITHUB, C++, NEXTJS
-- 🌱 I’m currently learning NODEJS, REACT, TYPESCRIPT, NEXT
+- 🌱 I’m currently learning NODEJS, TYPESCRIPT
-- 🤔 I’m looking for help with REACT and NEXT
+- 🤔 I’m looking for help with C++ and NEXT
 - 📫 How to reach me: jrdnilson on twitter